Pence hopeful the Supreme Court will restrict abortion in US

 BUDAPEST, Hungary (AP) — Former U.S. Vice President Mike Pence said Thursday that he is hopeful the new conservative majority on the Supreme Court created during his and President Donald Trump's administration will soon overturn abortion rights in the United States.

-Pence spoke at a forum devoted to demographics and family values in Budapest where conservative leaders from central Europe expressed anxieties about falling birthrates in the Western world and discussed ways to reverse the trend.
+Pence spoke at a forum devoted to demographics and family values in Budapest, Hungary, where conservative leaders from central Europe expressed their anxieties about falling birthrates in the Western world and discussed ways to reverse the trend.

-The Budapest Demographic Summit, which was first held in 2015 and takes place every two years, has become a platform for leaders to denounce migration and urge families to have more children.

 “We see a crisis that brings us here today, a crisis that strikes at the very heart of civilization itself.
 The erosion of the nuclear family marked by declining marriage rates, rising divorce, widespread abortion and plummeting birth rates,” Pence said.

+Orban also described how Hungary, under his rule since 2010, has used the state “to shape demographic processes” by restricting migration and using tax breaks and other state instruments to ensure that having children is beneficial economically for families.

+Other leaders from the region also addressed the forum, including Serbian President Alexander Vucic, who voiced his concerns about Europe’s declining population growth relative to the rest of the world.
+If things continue as they are, he said, “within 30 years Nigeria — just one African country — will have more inhabitants than the entire European Union, more inhabitants than the United States of America.”

-It is a pivotal time for abortion rights in the United States.
-Republican-led state legislatures have enacted increasingly restrictive laws and the Supreme Court’s conservative majority recently allowed a Texas law banning most abortions to go into effect.
+Pence spoke at a pivotal time for abortion rights in the U.S. Republican-led state legislatures have enacted increasingly restrictive laws and the Supreme Court’s conservative majority recently allowed a Texas law banning most abortions to go into effect.

 The court is due next to consider a Mississippi ban on most abortions after 15 weeks.

-Anti-abortion activists hope that the court will use that case to overturn a 1973 case, Roe v.
-Wade, a landmark decision which ensured a woman's constitutional right to an abortion.
+Anti-abortion activists hope that the court will use that case to overturn, Roe v.
+Wade, the landmark 1973 ruling which ensured a woman's constitutional right to an abortion.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.